Richard Dawson: Later years

 Dawson parodied his TV persona in 1987's The Running Man opposite Arnold Schwarzenegger, portraying the evil, egotistical game-show host Damon Killian.
 Dawson received rave reviews for his performance.
 Film critic Roger Ebert (who gave the film a thumbs down) wrote, "Playing a character who always seems three-quarters drunk, he chain-smokes his way through backstage planning sessions and then pops up in front of the cameras as a cauldron of false jollity.
 Working the audience, milking the laughs and the tears, he is not really much different [from] most genuine game-show hosts—and that's the film's private joke".

 Before Dawson was cast as Killian, Chuck Woolery was originally considered for the role, but was unavailable and Schwarzenegger suggested Dawson because he and Dawson were close friends.

 Dawson hosted an unsold pilot for a revival of the classic game show You Bet Your Life that was to air on NBC in 1988, but the network declined to pick up the show.
 In 1990, he auditioned to host the syndicated game show Trump Card; the role went to Jimmy Cefalo.

-On 12 September 1994, Dawson returned to Family Feud, hosting what became the last season of the show's second run (1988–1995) after previous host Ray Combs was fired due to spiralling ratings.
+On 12 September 1994, Dawson returned to Family Feud, hosting what became the last season of the show's second run (1988–1995) after previous host Ray Combs was fired due to spiraling ratings.
 During his second tenure as host, Dawson did not kiss female contestants because of a promise he had made to his young daughter to kiss only her mother.
 The show's ratings never recovered under Dawson and the final episode aired on 26 May 1995, after which Dawson officially retired.

-Family Feud remained out of production until being revived for a third run in 1999 with new host Louie Anderson, who asked Dawson to make a special appearance on the first episode to give Anderson his blessing.
-Dawson turned down the offer, wanting no further involvement with the show.
+Family Feud remained out of production until it was revived for a third run in 1999 with Louie Anderson as the new host.
+Anderson tried to invite Dawson to make a special appearance on the first episode and give him his blessing.
+However, Dawson's manager, Leonard Granger, declined the invitation on his behalf.

 In 2000, Dawson narrated TV's Funniest Game Shows for the Fox Network in what would prove to be his final public performance.

-On 7 June 2012, at the time of Dawson's death, GSN aired a four-hour marathon of Dawson's greatest moments on Match Game and Family Feud, including the first episode of his 1994–95 Feud tenure.